cscwcu/workshops/github/06_software_engineering_workflow.md

 Now we can get started with the workflow.
 Your task is to fix a bug in the `heapify.py` file and create a pull request to merge your changes into the `main` branch.

+**Hint**: There are three bugs in the `heapify.py` file.
+See if you can find and fix them all.
+Additionally, good practice is to commit your changes after fixing each bug.

 1. **Create a new branch**: Before we start making changes to the code, we'll create a new branch to work on.
 This is a good practice because it allows us to work on new features or bug fixes without affecting the `main` branch.
 Create a new branch with your username as the name of the branch.
 2. **Make some changes**: Now that you're on your new branch, open the file `heapify.py`.
 This code is buggy.
 See if you can identify the problem and fix it.
 3. **Add, commit, and push**: Once you've made your changes, add them to the staging area, commit them, and push them to GitHub.
 Be sure to make your commit message meaningful; it should describe the changes you made or the problem you fixed.